-You might ask yourself, “why devote so much time to developing the research question, surely it would be more important to just go ahead and start looking at sources or starting to write?”
+You might ask yourself, “why devote so much time to developing the research question, surely it would be more important to just go ahead and start looking at sources or starting to write?”.

 So, why do we place so much value on the research question?
 Well, because the research question will state the specific issue or problem that you want to focus your assignment on.
 It also helps you to break down your project into more manageable tasks that would need to be completed.
 In this way, the research question defines your topic and your approach towards investigating it.

-Focussing your individual investigation with a question that you are interested in answering gives you a goal to strive towards, a way to keep yourself in check to stay on track, and a means to define what your steps will be.
+Focusing your individual investigation with a question that you are interested in answering gives you a goal to strive towards, a way to keep yourself in check to stay on track, and a means to define what your steps will be.

 A good research question will:

-- Keep you interested
+- keep you interested

-- Define what sorts of smaller questions you’ll need to ask
+- define what sorts of smaller questions you’ll need to ask

-- Guide what sorts of reading you might need to do or data you need to gather
+- guide what sorts of reading you might need to do or data you need to gather

-- Guide you to whom to speak to for advice
+- guide you to whom to speak to for advice.

-Having a good research question means that you have something against which you can continually ask “am I addressing the question?”, “am I tackling it head on”, and finally once it’s finished, “has my research question been answered and am I happy with that answer?”
+Having a good research question means that you have something against which you can continually ask, “am I addressing the question?”, “am I tackling it head on?”, and finally, once it’s finished, “has my research question been answered and am I happy with that answer?”.